w11wo/w11wo.github.io/_pages/about.md

 ![](images/helloworld.gif)

 Hello!
-My name is Wilson Wongso, a final-year undergraduate Computer Science student currently working on a final-year thesis.
+My name is Wilson Wongso, a Machine Learning Engineer who has just recently finished a Bachelor of Computer Science degree.
+My final-year undergraduate thesis titled *"Many-to-Many Multilingual Translation Model for Languages of Indonesia"* has just been published in [IEEE Access](https://ieeexplore.ieee.org/document/10230218)!
 My main field of interest is low-resource Natural Language Processing (NLP) and Speech Language Processing (SLP).

 I am currently a Machine Learning Engineer at [Bookbot](https://www.bookbotkids.com/).
 I lead a small team of three and our work focuses on automatic speech recognition, speech synthesis, audio classification, conversational AI, and many more.